deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18084/index.md

 ![](figures/figures_6_1.png)

-> 🔼 The figure illustrates how numeric and image conditions are injected into the DiT for conditional generation of HexPlane.
+> 🔼 This figure illustrates how various numeric and image conditions are injected into the DiT model for conditional generation.
 > <details>
 > <summary>read the caption</summary>
 > Figure 5: Condition Injection for DiT